 Among means-tested transfers programs, the Medicaid program grew much faster than the others.
-Per capita expenditures on means-tested transfers other than Medicaid almost tripled from 1970 to 1995 (\$269 to \$790)-but were stable from 1995 to 2007.
+Although it is not visually obvious from Figure 1, per capita expenditures on meanstested transfers other than Medicaid also grew dramatically over the long run, almost tripling between 1970 and 1995 (\$260 to \$740).
+However, this growth was concentrated in the 1970-1975 and 1990-1995 periods, and spending has been essentially stable since 1995.
 Figure 2 shows how these trends are reflected in the growth of individual programs.
-From 1980 to 1995, expenditure on the AFDC program was relatively flat but there were strong increases in expenditure on SSI, the EITC, housing, and Food Stamps..
+From 1970 to 1995, expenditure on the AFDC program was relatively flat but there were strong increases in expenditure on SSI, the EITC, housing, and Food Stamps.
 Expenditure growth in the SSI and EITC programs was particularly strong in the 1990-1995 period, both a result of expansions in program benefits and eligibility (Burkhauser and Daly, 2003; Hotz and Scholz, 2003).
-The stable average growth after 1995 has been a result of offsetting dramatic declines in the TANF program-a result of major contractionary reforms in that period (Moffitt, 2003b; Blank, 2002)-and dramatic increases in SNAP spending, a result of programmatic reforms during that period (Klerman and Danielson, 2009).
+The stable average growth in total spending (excluding social insurance) after 1995 has been a result of offsetting dramatic declines in the TANF program-a result of major contractionary reforms in that period (Moffitt, 2003b; Blank, 2002)-and dramatic increases in SNAP spending, a result of programmatic reforms during that period (Klerman and Danielson, 2009).
 Spending in the other programs was stable.
-Medicaid grew continually over all periods, as a result of growth in the price of medical care, extensions of program eligibility, and other reforms resulting in caseload growth (Gruber, 2003).3
+Medicaid grew continually over all periods, as a result of growth in the price of medical care, extensions of program eligibility, and other reforms resulting in caseload growth (Gruber, 2003).4

-Figure 3 shows historical growth of expenditure in social insurance programs.
+Figure 3 shows historical growth of expenditures in social insurance programs.
 The medical program for the elderly, Medicare, is responsible for the largest share of long term growth.
 The DI program has also grown strongly since 1990, a result of expansions in eligibility and other reforms (Krueger and Meyer, 2002).

-The growth in overall social welfare spending in the US may not accurately reflect the experience of all demographic groups since benefit growth rates and coverage vary across programs.
-Unfortunately, a time series of benefit receipt by demographic group is not available, but Scholz et al. (2009) computed figures from surveys conducted in 1984, 1993, and 2004.
-As shown in Table 2, expenditures in 2004 were much greater for elderly and disabled families and, after that, for single-parent families and the nonemployed.
-However, while expenditures on the elderly and disabled increased over time, those for single parent families and the nonemployed fell.
+The growth in overall social welfare spending in the U.S. may not accurately reflect the experience of all demographic groups since benefit growth rates and coverage vary across programs.
+Unfortunately, a time series of benefit receipt by demographic group is not available, but Scholz et al. (2009) computed figures from the nationally representative Survey of Income and Program Participation conducted in 1984, 1993, and 2004.
+As shown in Table 2, expenditures in 2004 were much greater for elderly and disabled than other families (see the footnote to the table for exact definitions of the groups).
+In contrast, expenditures on single parent families and the nonemployed fell.
 Expenditures on two parent families and the employed, while always smaller than for other groups, rose over time.
-Thus there has been a significant redistribution of expenditure despite the overall growth.4
+Thus there has been a significant redistribution of expenditure despite the overall growth.5

-3 Figures showing how these expenditure trends break down into trends in recipients per capita and expenditures per recipient are available upon request from the authors.
+4 Figures showing how these expenditure trends break down into trends in recipients per capita and expenditures per recipient are available upon request from the authors.
 See Moffitt and Scholz (2010) for a discussion of such a decomposition.

-4 This table is an extension of Table 3 in Scholz et al., showing 1984 and 1993 results as well as more detail on benefit receipt.
+5 This table is an extension of Table 3 in Scholz et al., showing 1984 and 1993 results as well as more detail on benefit receipt.
 Several minor refinements were made in the tabulations as well.